 2. The Role of Cloud Security

-The Western Digital cyberattack also highlights the importance of securing cloud infrastructure.
+The Western Digital security breach also highlights the importance of securing cloud infrastructure.
 With more businesses migrating their operations to the cloud, it is crucial to ensure that these platforms are secure from external threats.

 Cloud Shield offers advanced cloud security measures that protect against unauthorized access and data breaches.
 By encrypting data both in transit and at rest and applying multi-factor authentication (MFA), companies can significantly reduce the risk of unauthorized access to sensitive information.